icaroribeiro/hash-code-challenge/README.md

 $ use <Database name>;
 ```

-In case the envinronment variables are kept as they were delivered, if the **id** of the Docker container corresponds to the service named **db**, the data is initially accessed from the development database by the command:
+In the case of the envinronment variables are kept as they were delivered, if the **id** of the container corresponds to the service named **db**, the data are obtained from the development database:

 ```
 $ use db;
 ```

-On the other hand, if the **id** of the Docker container corresponds to the service named **testdb**, the data is initially accessed from the test database by the command:
+On the other hand, if the **id** of the container corresponds to the service named **testdb**, the data are obtained from the test database:

 ```
 $ use testdb;